 Keith Moreland, Ph.D, CPA, CMA

-He has held and currently holds various committee and service roles at UM-Flint, including two terms as Chair of the University Academic Affairs Advisory Committee, Chair of the most recent Chancellor Search Committee, and several terms on the School of Management Executive Committee.
+He has held and currently holds various committee and service roles at UM-Flint, including two terms as Chair of the University Academic Affairs Advisory Committee, the two recent Chancellor Search Advisory Committees, and several terms on the School of Management Executive Committee.
 He has been recognized for service contributions as the recipient of the UM-Flint Distinguished Service Faculty award.

 He has also served as the Associate Dean and Director of Academic Programs of the School of Management and as the Interim Dean of the School of Health Professions and Studies at the University of Michigan-Flint.